DinodC/backtesting-mean-reverting-strategy/01_backtesting_trading_strategy.md

 - The difference between the two providers Wikipedia and Barchart is 51 tickers, which suggests that one of the two providers has a more up to date list.

 ## Summary

-In this article, we defined the universe of securities where we will deploy our strategy.
-In detail, we determined a set of possible universe of stocks in the S&P 500, S&P MidCap 400 and S&P SmallCap indices.
-Moreover, we retrieved the constituents of each index using alternative sources such as Wikipedia and Barchart.
-The list of tickers for the S&P 500 is consistent between the two providers, while the list of tickers for the S&P MidCap 400 and S&P SmallCap 600 are not identical between the two sources.
-Also, there seems to be an inconsistency between the components of the S&P 400 and S&P 1000 indices from Wikipedia.
+In this article, we identified universe of securities candidates such as the S&P 500, S&P MidCap 400 and S&P SmallCap indices.
+More importantly, we retrieved the constituents of each index from alternative data providers, namely Wikipedia and Barchart.
+The list of tickers for the S&P 500 is consistent between the two sources, while the list of tickers for the S&P MidCap 400 and S&P SmallCap 600 are not identical.
+In addition, there seems to be an inconsistency between the components of the S&P 400 and S&P 1000 indices from Wikipedia.
 As a result, we will consider the S&P constituents from Barchart in the next article where we will retrieve historical data for every ticker in every index.